Volunteer in Mexico - San Pancho

 After you have registered for the program, please book your flights to arrive into Licenciado Gustavo Díaz Ordaz International Airport (PVR) in Puerto Vallarta, where you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
-Canadian travelers do not require a visa to enter Malaysia for a duration of 180 days.
+Australian travellers do not require a visa to enter Mexico for a duration of 180 days.

 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Mexico prior to your volunteer program, our local team can pick you up within San Pancho on the day prior to orientation.
+If you are travelling in Mexico prior to your volunteer program, our local team can pick you up within San Pancho on the day prior to orientation.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local field manager and introduced to the placement staff you will be working with.

 Weekdays: You will have a morning or afternoon shift, which will last around 2 to 5 hours.
 A typical morning schedule would be as follows:

 7.30 AM Breakfast with the other volunteers.